jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 A chatbot with real users cannot sometimes say racist things.
 It is unconscionable to deploy these models on any real-world tasks until these issues are fixed.

-It is at this point that my reasoning leads to a perspective which will likely be surprising to most readers.
-My conclusions directly contradict the current consensus of the FATML community.
+It is at this point that my reasoning leads to a perspective which will likely be surprising to most readers; as far as I can tell, my conclusions directly contradict the current consensus of the FATML community.
 But these claims follow from the same principles as we've been using throughout this blog post:

 **Any chatbot which is never sexist requires a model with an understanding of sexism.**
 **Any chatbot which is never racist requires a model with an understanding of racism.**

 And so on, for all similar issues of fairness and bias.
-Therefore, we should absolutely *not* lobotomize GPT-3 (or any other neural model) by removing examples of sexism and racism from its training data.
+Therefore, we should absolutely *not* attempt to "fix" GPT-3 (or any other neural model) by removing examples of sexism and racism from its training data.
 Doing this is directly counterproductive.
 The more examples of sexism and racism it sees, the better it can model those behaviors, and the more certain we can be that a properly-constructed chatbot will avoid them.
 When researchers think about what biases are present in the data, we should do so with the goal of identifying societal biases that are *not* present in the data, and *collecting data that informs the model about them*.